roguej/Noise-maps/README.md

 # NoiseMaps-Unity

 Noise generated terrains in Unity.
-Using this is as simple as cloning the C# script into your project and attaching it to a Terrain Game object.
+Using this is as simple as cloning the repository into your project and attaching each script to a Terrain Game object.
 Each script will modify the terrain it is assigned to.

 ## perlinMap.cs
 Generates a Terrain using Perlin noise.